Your Occupational Therapy Salary Guide (2024)

 Gather as much information as you can about comparable positions.
 Unfortunately, many cities are saturated with OTs, and other locations simply don’t have that many OT jobs.
 You might be the best OT on earth, but you cannot earn more than what the market can support.

-I recommend that you use the resources we cited in this article to help you with negotiation.
+We recommend using the resources presented in this article to support your negotiations.
 Other factors to consider include years in practice, setting and patient population, and where you live.

 Sometimes, a job simply won’t budge on salary.
 It can be frustrating, especially when you feel that you’re not being offered a salary commensurate with your value, and you might think that means you have to accept an offer that’s not ideal.
 Don’t despair—you can often negotiate in non-salary areas, including: